White House Deputy Chief of Staff Leaves for Pro-Trump Group

 She takes with her a deep Rolodex.
 Before rising to the top job at the RNC, she was a fundraiser extraordinaire.
 As its finance director in 2014, she raised more than $200 million — a record.

 Walsh’s departure is a serious loss for Priebus, who used her to keep tabs inside the building and throughout the Administration.
+Priebus is still looking for a replacement.